Help

 Defenders

 At the top of the page, there are two panels.
-On the left is the original Class Under Test (CUT), and on the right there is a panel to write a new test, along with a "Defend!" button which submits the test.
+On the left is the original Class Under Test (CUT), and on the right there is a panel to write a new test, along with a "Defend" button which submits the test.

 Test rules

-• No loops
+- No loops

-• No calls to System.*
+- No calls to System.*

-• No new methods or conditionals
+- No new methods or conditionals

-• Only the configured number of assertions per test (default: 2)
+- Only the configured number of assertions per test (default: 2)

 If an error is made in your test and it does not compile, a full compiler error is shown at the top of the screen.
-In this case, I did not add the brackets at the end of a function call.
+In this case, I did not add the brackets at the end of a method call.

 After re-submitting the test, we see that it compiled successfully and killed the mutant.